Texture Settings

 Determines how precise the polygon approximates the sprite outline.

-With large tracer tolerance values the polygon is only a rough approximation of the sprite outline.
+With large tracer tolerance values, the polygon is only a rough approximation of the sprite outline.
 The packer performance will increase, but the sprite sheets might get a bit larger.
-Runtime performance might get better (less vertices to process) or worse (higher overdraw).
+Runtime performance might get better (fewer vertices to process) or worse (higher overdraw).
 Setup some performance tests to find the best value for your sprites and target platform!

 Extrude --extrude <number>